tarantool/doc/doc/enterprise/audit.rst

 Keeping two or more snapshots
 -----------------------------

-In order to have a reliable backup, a Tarantool Enterprise instance must keep two or more latest snapshots.
+In order to have a reliable backup, a Tarantool instance must keep two or more latest snapshots.
-This should be checked on each Tarantool Enterprise instance.
+This should be checked on each Tarantool instance.

 The :ref:`snapshot_count <cfg_checkpoint_daemon-checkpoint_count>` value
 determines the number of kept snapshots.